Nasal bilabial click: Features

-Features of the bilabial nasal click:
+Features of a bilabial nasal click:

 Occurrence

 Bilabial nasal clicks only occur in the Tuu and Kx'a families of southern Africa, in the Australian ritual language Damin, and for /mw/ in some of the languages neighboring Shona, such as at least for some speakers of Ndau and Tonga.

 Glottalized bilabial nasal click

 The Tuu and Kx'a languages also have glottalized nasal clicks.
 These are formed by closing the glottis so that the click is pronounced in silence; however, any preceding vowel will be nasalized.